 For this recipe I used a fast version of classic coconut frangipane.
 Instead of using coconut flour, I used dessicated coconut and mixed all the ingredients in a mixer with blade attachment.
 The frangipane is slightly less compact than the classic recipe.

 If you don’t have the mixer, work the butter with the sugar using the electric whisk.
-Add egg and whisk until it is incorporated then finally add the dry ingredients.
+Add egg and whisk until it is incorporated then finally add all the dry ingredients.

 Baking coconut frangipane tart

 Roll out the pastry to a thickness about 3 mm.
 Using the shape of the pan cut out the bottom part.
 Use the rest of the dough to create a strip of dough as high as the edge of the mould.
-Place the strip along the edge of the microperforated mould and press lightly to make it stick.
+Place the strip along the edge of the microperforated mould and press lightly to make it adhere.

 Use the pastry that advances to create simple decorations such as leaves or flowers.
 Place them on a flat surface and place in the freezer while baking the tart.